ptrpfa/FoodFlow/federated_learning/flask/README.md

     ```
     sudo python3 app.py
     ```
 6. If you are just testing the Flask server, navigate to the the `/` endpoint on a web browser to view the testing page.
 A demo is available [here](https://www.youtube.com/watch?v=m28YuqPx-1c).
 Otherwise, configure your client Tensorflow.js devices to link to the Flask server to communicate with it!

+If you are running the Flask server on a Docker container, make sure to configure the `host`:`port` address on your client devices correctly so that they can fetch the global model and send their local models to the server!